Aiven-Labs/agents-with-memories-rag-valkey-opensearch-bedrock/README.md

 The terraform files can be found in `./terraform` folder of the current project.
 `./terraform/terraform.tfvars-example` provides an example of *tfvars* file.

-1. Rename (or create a new file) to `./terraform/terraform.tfvars`.
+1. Rename (or create a new file) to `./terraform/terraform.tfvars`
-2. Populate aiven_api_token with the token that you copied from the console.
+2. Populate aiven_api_token with the token that you copied from the console
-3. Populate project_name with the name of the Aiven project.
+3. Populate project_name with the name of the Aiven project
 4. Navigate to `terraform` folder
-5. Set `export PROVIDER_AIVEN_ENABLE_BETA=true` in the terminal (Terraform Valkey resource is still in beta stage).
+5. Set `export PROVIDER_AIVEN_ENABLE_BETA=true` in the terminal (Terraform Valkey resource is still in beta stage)
-6. Run `terraform init`.
+6. Run `terraform init`
-7. Run `terraform plan`.
+7. Run `terraform plan`
-8. Run `terraform apply`.
+8. Run `terraform apply`

 Terraform will initiate creation of four resources:
 - Aiven for Apache Kafka